soukoku/ntwain/README.md

 consumers to do the conversion themselves.
 The winform project contains one such example for handling DIB image in native transfer using the CommonWin32 lib.

-Because it hosts its own message thread, the events will likely be raised from another thread.
+Because it hosts its own message thread, the events will be raised from another thread.
 If you would like things marshalled to a UI thread then set the SynchronizationContext property to the one from the UI thread.
-Note that on certain consumer-grade scanner drivers this may hang the event, so if you find yourself in that position you'll have to find another way to synchronize data to UI threads.

 ```
 #!c#